tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 ```
 The `*.bin` file is needed to be distributed with your application.
 You can name it whatever you want.

-## Load the compiled JS in your app
+### Load the compiled JS in your app
 ```js
 require('nw.gui').Window.get().evalNWBin(null, 'binary.bin');
 ```
 The arguments of the `evalNWBin()` method are similar with the `Window.eval()` method, where the first parameter is the target iframe ('null' for main frame), and the 2nd parameter is the binary code file.

+### Limitation of nwjc
+The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
+Normal JS source code will not be affected.
+Again, if you have a real need against this limit, please file an issue and we'll find time to fix it.

+The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
+So you'll need to run `nwsnapshot` for each of the platforms when you package your application.

 ## Usage of the deprecated nwsnapshot way